CentralIllinoisRoboticsClub/nav_sim/README.md

 colcon build --symlink-install --packages-select light_scan_sim
 `ros2 launch nav_sim nav_sim2.launch.py`

+The map_server is no longer reset in the light_scan_sim node.
+Instead, sim_bot.py now sends a LoadMap request every 2 sec, which publishes /map.
-Because of the map_server activate issue, wait about 10 seconds for the laser scan in rviz.
+Wait about 2 seconds for the laser scan in rviz.
 nav_states sends an initial wp_goal of 17.0, 9.0 and the bot will move.

 You can specify a new goal at any time using rviz 2D Goal Pose at the top.